 - A lump or swelling in or around a testicle

-These measures may help relieve mild testicle pain:
+These measures might help relieve mild testicle pain:

-- Take an over-the-counter pain reliever such as aspirin, ibuprofen (Advil, Motrin IB, others)or acetaminophen (Tylenol, others), unless your doctor has given you other instructions.
-Never give aspirin to your child without talking to a doctor first.
+- Take an over-the-counter pain reliever such as aspirin, ibuprofen (Advil, Motrin IB, others) or acetaminophen (Tylenol, others), unless your doctor has given you other instructions.
+Never give aspirin to your child without talking to a doctor first because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition in children and teens.